-Childcare is a critical experience for every child.
+Child care is a critical experience for every child.
 Child care is a time when the child is beginning to learn about the world, in earnest, and experience self-confidence as well as learn to play well with others.
-Learn and Play Montessori offers childcare at multiple locations in Fremont plus locations in Danville / San Ramon and Dublin Pleasanton.
-Call us today to discuss how our childcare can be great for you and great for your child!
+Our teachers and staff adore the youngest among us and cherish the opportunity to start at the very beginning of a little one’s learning experience.

 - More than just Child care: We set the foundation for a love of learning via the “Montessori Method,” where age-appropriate.

-- Convenient Hours: our Childcare hours are early and late, convenient for busy Bay Area parents.
+- Convenient Hours: our childcare hours are early and late, convenient for busy Bay Area parents.
+Check with our staff for current hours by location.

-- Convenient Locations: our Childcare programs are in Fremont, Dublin, and Danville.
+- Convenient Locations: our Childcare programs are in Fremont, Dublin, Danville, and Milpitas (coming soon).
+We’re expanding locations, including a state-of-the-art Centerville campus, so please check with staff as to opening schedules.
 We’re convenient to I-680 and I-880, making it ideal for busy commuters.

 - Step-by-step Program: our Childcare program leads easily into our best-in-class preschool and kindergarten programs, all based on Montessori techniques.

-If you’re curious about the Montessori method, or just looking for the best childcare in Danville, Fremont, or Dublin, your first step should be a school tour.
-Contact our helpful staff today for a school tour by appointment or just drop by.
+If you’re curious about the Montessori method, or just looking for the best childcare in Danville, Fremont, Milpitas, or Dublin, your first step should be a school tour.
+Contact our helpful staff today for a school tour by appointment.
 We’re proud and excited to showcase our childcare program, long considered one of the best childcare methodologies for burgeoning youngsters.
+Learn and Play® Montessori offers childcare at multiple locations in Fremont as well as locations in key neighborhoods such as Centerville, Irvington, or Niles and other nearby communities such as Danville, Dublin, and Milpitas.
+Many parents in Union City, Newark, San Ramon, and Pleasanton also find us “commute friendly.”

 We focus on many different subjects similar to ones your child will learn when they enroll in school in a year or so.
 Our subjects include: